IEntin/ClientServer/docs/README.md

 especially of the client, which can in turn reduce hardware requirements.

 Business logic is an example of financial calculations.
 It can be replaced with any other\
-batch processing from a different field, not necessarily financial.
+batch processing in a different field, not necessarily financial.